elpekenin/access_kb/README.md

 Software
 ========
-Program using [Astro](https://astro.build/) and [Tauri](https://tauri.app/), running on your computer, that can control some features of the keyboard and send information
+Program using [Vue](https://vuejs.org/) and [Tauri](https://tauri.app/) on your computer, that can control some features of the keyboard and send information